Collokd/Consumer-Segmentation/README.md

 most likely to click on her ads.
 * Definition of the research question and metrics of success.

-* Loading of Dataset to Colab.
+* Loading of Dataset to R.

 * Validation.